In Theaters: What's playing in the area

 Now Opening

-The untold story of one 12-year-old’s dream to become the world’s greatest supervillain.
+(PG-13 for intense sequences of sci-fi violence and action, language, some suggestive material and partial nudity; 2:05)

+Thor enlists the help of Valkyrie, Korg and ex-girlfriend Jane Foster to fight Gorr the God Butcher, who intends to make the gods extinct.

-Playing at AMC Dupont, AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Brokaw Movie House Angola, Eagles Theatre Wabash, GQT Huntington 7, NCG Auburn Cinemas, Strand Theatre Kendallville
+Playing at AMC Dupont, AMC Jefferson Pointe, Regal Coldwater Crossing, ABCinema Decatur, Auburn/Garrett Drive-in (with “The Bob’s Burgers Movie”), Brokaw Movie House Angola, Eagles Theatre Wabash, GQT Huntington 7, NCG Auburn Cinemas

 ALSO PLAYING